iRobot Roomba i3 Robot Vacuum Review

 Only Automatic

 The iRobot i3 has a few quality-of-life features.
 It detects areas with high concentrations of debris, sometimes going back and forth over a spot it decides needs extra attention.
-Its surface detection system enables it to automatically change its head height and suction power depending on the floor type that it's on.
+Its surface detection system enables it to automatically change its head height and suction power depending on the floor type.
 However, you can't adjust suction power or head height manually.
-If that's a priority for you, check out the Roborock S6 MaxV.
+If that's your priority, check out the Roborock S6 MaxV.

 Brushroll And Tools